 You don’t even need a blog to get involved with affiliate marketing.
 Some companies will allow you to promote their product just on social media.
 Pinterest is the perfect place to promote affiliate products and services.
 You need to create visually appealing graphics, link straight to the product, and let the company themselves sell it.
-I bought a course called How to Make Your First Affiliate Sale in 24 Hours that explains the best ways to do this in more detail.
+I bought a course called Paid by Pinterest that explains the best ways to do this in more detail.

 I’m including babysitting because this was an extremely lucrative side hustle for me when I was a teenager/in my early twenties.
 I lived in a seaside village that got lots of holidaymakers, so during the summer, I regularly earned €150 a week just from babysitting for a few hours a few nights a week.
 This was on top of my waitressing day job.
 I was so rich then!
 Those were the days!